 When the ground freezes, it becomes a hydraulic ram, crushing or twisting anything in its way.
-When water freezes, its volume rises by 9%.
-It can move the footings, foundations, and pipelines in the ground.
+Water expands by 9% when it freezes, which can move footings, foundations, and pipelines underground.

 The frost line is a critical area of concern for any external construction, from oil pipelines to backyard fences.
 To prevent frozen pipes and footings from shifting, contractors and DIYers need to understand what a frost line is and the frost level in your area.
-In this post, you’ll learn how to determine the frost depths and how to thaw frozen ground quickly if you must dig in the dead of winter.
+In this post, you’ll learn how to determine frost depths, how deep you need to dig to get below the frost line, and how to thaw frozen ground quickly if you must dig in winter.

 Let’s start with the basic definition of the frost line.